 A serving of Jazzy Julie contains 440 calories, 1 carb, and 19 grams of protein.

-So far I’ve tried eight out of twelve of Chicken Salad Chick’s chicken salad recipes that are on their regular menu and one of their seasonal recipes.
+So far I’ve tried eight out of twelve of Chicken Salad Chick’s chicken salad recipes that are on their regular menu and two of their seasonal recipes.
 Looks like we have a lot of chicken salad to try!

 Chicken Salad Chick Locations